-However, if your child's school recieves federal funds, which essentially includes every public schol in the country, then you do have protections.
+However, if your child’s school receives federal funds, which essentially includes every public school in the country, then you do have protections.
 Take a look at this article to learn the basics about what accommodations are required and expected to keep your child safe.
 Children in School With Diabetes

 Going to summer camp is great fun!
 When your child has diabetes, you need to be aware of their special needs, thus make sure you know What to Take to Diabetes Camp?